 (vi) the extent to which the plan provides for the coordination of key transport and other infrastructure;

+(vii) the proposed staging of the subdivision covered by the plan;

+and

+(b) a precinct structure plan must also include the following information —

+(i) the standards to be applied for the buildings, other structures and works that form part of the subdivision and development covered by the plan;

+(ii) arrangements for the management of services for the subdivision and development covered by the plan;

+(iii) arrangements to be made for vehicles to access the area covered by the plan;

-(vii) the proposed staging of the subdivision or development covered by the plan.
+(iv) the proposed staging of the development covered by the plan.

 (2) The local government may prepare a structure plan in the circumstances set out in clause 15.

 (3) A person may make an application to the local government for a structure plan prepared by the person in the circumstances set out in clause 15 to be assessed and advertised if the person is —